-Before we jumped into the craft, we read our favorite human anatomy book, Look Inside Your Body.
+Before we jumped into the skeleton craft, we read our favorite human anatomy book, Look Inside Your Body.
 Then we used the skeletal drawing in the book to model our Q-tip skeleton.

-Cotton Swab Skeleton Craft
+Q-Tip Skeleton Craft

 1. Cut 6 Q-tips in half for the skeleton’s ribs.
 For more accuracy, you can trim some of the ribs shorter.